Luther Holden: Biography

-A fluent linguist and a good classical scholar, as well as a keen sportsman, he was a conspicuously handsome member of a handsome family, and was seen at his best in the hunting field.
-A three-quarter length portrait—an admirable likeness—in oils, by Sir J. E. Millais, R.A., presented on Holden's retirement, hangs in the great hall at St. Bartholomew's Hospital.
+A fluent linguist, a classical scholar, and a keen sportsman, he was also known for his strengths in the hunting field.
+A three-quarter length portrait in oils, by Sir J. E. Millais, R.A., presented on Holden's retirement, hangs in the great hall at St. Bartholomew's Hospital.
 It has been engraved.

 Holden, one of the last members of the anatomical school of surgery of the mid-nineteenth century, was primarily interested in anatomical, and only in a subordinate degree in surgical, study, and then in its clinical rather than in its operative aspect.
 He held that anatomy could be learnt only by personal dissection and examination of the dissected subject, and not by lectures, books, or pictures.
 An unpublished paper by him, 'On the Mechanism of the Hip Joint,' read at the Abernethian Society at St. Bartholomew's Hospital (24 Nov.
 1850), exerted much influence.
 It dealt with the effect of atmospheric pressure in retaining the ball-shaped head of the femur within the socket of the acetabulum, and with the importance of keeping the anterior part of the capsular ligament in the erect attitude.